Cubulation of Bruhat graphs: Investigating the converse to Theorem

 In the remainder of this work, we consider the converse to Theorem \ref{thm:Cubical=>Trivial}.

-\section{Investigating the converse to Theorem \ref{thm:Cubical=>Trivial}}
+\section{Investigating the converse to Theorem~\ref{thm:Cubical=>Trivial}}

-In this section, we investigate the converse to Theorem~\ref{thm:Cubical=>Trivial}.
-In Section~\ref{sec:exs}, we consider two cases where it is straightforward to see that $\Pxy = 1$ for all $x \leq y$, and also easy to see that $[1,y]_\cB$ is spanned by a cubical lattice.
-In Section \ref{sec:w0}, we consider the case of the longest element in a finite Coxeter system.
-We prove that $\cB = [1,w_0]_\cB$ is spanned by a cubical lattice whenever $W$ is of type $A$ or $B/C$, verifying the converse to Theorem \ref{thm:Cubical=>Trivial} for $y =w_0$ in these cases.
-Then in Section~\ref{sec:embedding} we show that if the converse to Theorem~\ref{thm:Cubical=>Trivial} fails for some Coxeter system $(W,S)$, then it fails for every Coxeter system which contains $(W,S)$ as a subsystem.
+In this section, we begin our investigations into the cases in which the converse to Theorem~\ref{thm:Cubical=>Trivial} holds.
+In Section~\ref{sec:exs}, we consider several special cases where it is straightforward to see that $\Pxy = 1$ for all $x \leq y$, and also easy to see that $[1,y]_\cB$ is spanned by a cubical lattice.
+We describe our computational results in Section~\ref{sec:computational}.
+Then in Section~\ref{sec:embedding} we show that if the converse to Theorem~\ref{thm:Cubical=>Trivial} fails for some Coxeter system $(W,S)$, then it fails for every Coxeter system which contains $(W,S)$ as a subsystem, and hence prove Theorem \ref{thm:E7E8}.